Velocidex/velociraptor-docs/content/artifact_references/pages/windows.registry.wdigest.md

     “UseLogonCredential” DWORD value, so the key needs to be added.
 The existence of the key is suspicious, if not expected.

-    * ATT&CK tactic: Defense Evasion, Credential Access
+    * ATT&amp;CK tactic: Defense Evasion, Credential Access
-    * ATT&CK technique: T1112, T1003.001
+    * ATT&amp;CK technique: T1112, T1003.001

 reference:
     - https://medium.com/blue-team/preventing-mimikatz-attacks-ed283e7ebdd5